TencentARC/ArcNerf/docs/common_trainer.md

 # A pytorch template for deep learning project
-An easy to use template for pytorch dl projects.
+An easy-to-use template for pytorch dl projects.

 ------------------------------------------------------------------------
 ## Start a new proj